JonnyRyal08/PersonalProject/README.md

 Week 4 - Incorporate and start testing of robot.

   Time Spent:
-  - 30min - installed and configured PyCharm
+  - 1hr - installed and configured PyCharm, attempted to connect Github
   - 1hr - Coursera - Programming for Everybody (Getting Started with Python
+    downloaded book Python for Everybody.
   -

   Lessons Learned: